 - Excessive saliva and drooling

 - Gradual weight loss

-The onset of achalasia can happen at any point in your life and if left untreated can increase chances of oesophageal cancer developing.
+The onset of achalasia can happen at any point in your life and if left untreated, the chances of oesophageal cancer developing are increased.
 If you experience any of these symptoms, it is important to see the right specialist so that a diagnosis can be made, and a treatment plan put in place.